 - 19. The Institution recognises that it has a duty to support all learners (pupils and students), staff members and trustees to recognise their responsibilities (through guidance, support and training), minimise risk and avoid situations where abuse or neglect might arise or be alleged.

+- 20. ArtsEd accepts its responsibilities as an employer for providing a safe and healthy study and work environment online and offline and as far as is reasonably practicable, for non-employees (i.e., contractors, visitors as well as children and young people who do not study at ArtsEd and members of the public) who use our buildings and the buildings ArtsEd occupy whilst carrying out ArtsEd's duties and those who may be affected by our work, equipment or property.

+- 21. The Institution complies with all statutory health and safety requirements and adopts all other reasonably practicable means to eliminate hazards and reduce risk.

+- 22. In particular, ArtsEd requires that all planned and supervised activities, including non-teaching activities, involving under 18s must be risked assessed by staff members within the Blue Lemon Health and Safety Application in line with the Institution's Health and Safety Policy.

-- 20. Where relevant, this Safeguarding Policy should also be read in conjunction with the following documents:
+- 23. Where relevant, this Safeguarding Policy should also be read in conjunction with the following documents:

 - Acceptable Use Policy

 - Behaviour, Rewards and Sanctions Policy

 - Bribery, Improper Behaviour and Accountability Policy

 - Code Of Conduct for Freedom of Speech (including External Speaker Procedure)

 - Day School and Sixth Form Pupils Complaint Policy

 - Equal Opportunities Policy

 - Fitness to Study Policy for HE Students

 - Frist Aid Policy

 - Health and Safety Policy

 - Lanyard Policy

 - Online Safety, filtering and monitoring Policy

 - Recruitment, Selection and Disclosures Policy

 - Relationship and Sex Education Policy

 - Staff Code of Conduct and Staff Handbook

 - Staff Disciplinary Policy

 - Staff Sexual Misconduct Policy

 - Student Charter

 - Student Complaints procedure HE

 - Student Discipline Procedure

 - Student Sexual Misconduct Policy

 - Substance Misuse and Alcohol Policy (Staff)

 - Substance Misuse and Alcohol Policy (Student)

 - Whistleblowing Policy

-ArtsEd's Safeguarding Policy is circulated to the Board of Trustees and all staff members, including the Principal, (Executive Leadership Team in their absence), at the start of each academic year.
+ArtsEd's Safeguarding Policy is circulated to the Board of Trustees and all staff members including the Principal, at the start of each academic year.
 The policy is included within the staff Safeguarding Training Module completed annually or upon commencement of employment.
 The policy is made available (in the appropriate format) to ArtsEd's pupils and students.
-It is made available via ArtsEd's website and upon request to parents and carers of pupils and students under the age of 18.
-The Designated Safeguarding Trustee and Deputy also complete level 3 safeguarding training every two years.
+It is made available via ArtsEd's website and upon requests to parents and carers of pupils and students under the aged of 18.
+All staff and students should read the 'Safeguarding Essentials' as listed in the Staff Handbook under Child protection/Safeguarding Induction and Training for the vital information they need to know about Safeguarding at ArtsEd.